Promptable Game Models: Text-Guided Game Simulation via Masked Diffusion Models: Abstract

 \section{Abstract}

-Game engines are powerful tools in computer graphics.
-Their power comes at the immense cost of their development.
-In this work, we present a framework to train game-engine-like neural models, solely from monocular annotated videos.
-The result—a Learnable Game Engine (LGE)—maintains states of the scene, objects and agents in it, and enables rendering the environment from a controllable viewpoint.
-Similarly to a game engine, it models the logic of the game and the underlying rules of physics, to make it possible for a user to \emph{play} the game by specifying both high- and low-level action sequences.
-Most captivatingly, our LGE unlocks the \emph{director's mode}, where the game is played by \emph{plotting behind the scenes}, specifying high-level actions and goals for the agents in the form of \emph{language} and \emph{desired states}.
-This requires learning “game AI”, encapsulated by our animation model, to navigate the scene using high-level constraints, play against an adversary, devise the strategy to win a point.
-The key to learning such game AI is the exploitation of a large and diverse text corpus, collected in this work, describing detailed actions in a game and used to train our animation model.
-To render the resulting state of the environment and its agents, we use a compositional NeRF representation used in our synthesis model.
-To foster future research, we present newly collected, annotated and calibrated large-scale Tennis and Minecraft datasets.
-Our method significantly outperforms existing neural video game simulators in terms of rendering quality.
-Besides, our LGEs unlock applications beyond capabilities of the current state of the art.
-Our framework, data, and models are available at \href{https://learnable-game-engines.github.io/lge-website/}{learnable-game-engines.github.io/lge-website}.
+Neural video game simulators emerged as powerful tools to generate and edit videos.
+Their idea is to represent games as the evolution of an environment's state driven by the actions of its agents.
+While such a paradigm enables users to \emph{play} a game action-by-action, its rigidity precludes more semantic forms of control.
+To overcome this limitation, we augment game models with \emph{prompts} specified as a set of \emph{natural language} actions and \emph{desired states}.
+The result---a Promptable Game Model (PGM)---makes it possible for a user to \emph{play} the game by prompting it with high- and low-level action sequences.
+Most captivatingly, our PGM unlocks the \emph{director's mode}, where the game is played by specifying goals for the agents in the form of a prompt.
+This requires learning ``game AI'', encapsulated by our animation model, to navigate the scene using high-level constraints, play against an adversary, and devise a strategy to win a point.
+To render the resulting state, we use a compositional NeRF representation encapsulated in our synthesis model.
+To foster future research, we present newly collected, annotated and calibrated Tennis and Minecraft datasets.
+Our method significantly outperforms existing neural video game simulators in terms of rendering quality and unlocks applications beyond the capabilities of the current state of the art.
+Our framework, data, and models are available at \href{https://snap-research.github.io/promptable-game-models/}{\url{snap-research.github.io/promptable-game-models}}.